IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/data_synthesis/index.md

 This depends on normalization of species occurrence data to support the comparison of historical and contemporary species records.

 {{% pageinfo %}}
-What sounds like a straightforward task here is a thorny enough issue in its own right, and not treated here.
-For this tutorial we assume that names are in alignment and any synonymy is resolved between the data being compared.
+Normalization of biodiversity data is a thorny enough problem in its own right and not treated here.
+For this tutorial we assume that names are aligned and any synonymy is resolved between the data being compared.
 {{% /pageinfo %}}

 * Best practices are to adhere to the Darwin Core standard for species occurrence data.